elenabakhtina/dsp/05a-python.md

 >> **Differences:**
 >> 1. Syntax.
 Lists use [], tuples use ()
 >> 2. Mutability.
 Elements in a given list are mutable and can ba changed (my_list[1] = 11 #Ok), elements in a given tuple are NOT mutable (my_tuple[1] = 11 #Error).
 >> 3. The main advantage of tuples is that they can be used as keys in dictionaries, while lists can't, becasue dictionaries require that its keys are hashable and therefore immutable.

 ---

 ### Q2.
 Lists &amp; Sets

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+>> A *set* is an unordered collection with no duplicate elements.
+Basic uses include membership testing and eliminating duplicate entries.
+Set objects also support mathematical operations like union, intersection, difference, and symmetric difference.

 ---